Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> [1] "HMoor" "Moor"
 ```

-this shows that two classes probably have too little observations and can be excluded from further modeling:
+this shows that two classes probably have too few observations and should be excluded from further modeling:

 ```r